Towards Acyclic Preference Evaluation of Language Models via Multiple Evaluators: Response Selection for Test-time Scaling

 \paragraph{Experiment Setup.} In this section, we evaluate the performance of \OURS{} on five benchmarks: HumanEval~\citep{chen2021evaluating}, AlpacaEval~\citep{alpaca_eval}, MATH~\citep{hendrycks2021measuring}, GSM8k~\citep{chen2021evaluating}, and {GAIA}~\citep{mialon2023gaia}.
 The Qwen2-72B~\citep{yang2024qwen2} model ($\mathcal{M}$) generates ten candidate responses per question, and we assess the effectiveness of different methods in selecting the best response.
-For further implementation details, see Appendix~\ref{sec:implementation_details}.
 We evaluate performance using three setups.
 First, in the \textit{single model} setting, the baselines include ContraSolver\citep{zhang2024contrasolver}, Self-consistency\citep{wang2022self}, and direct evaluation with models (Llama3-8B, Mistral-7B, Qwen2-7B and Qwen2-72B).
 Additionally, we include a baseline called ListPreference, where instead of pairwise comparisons, all candidate responses are input into Qwen2-72B for selecting the most appropriate response.
-Then, in the \textit{single evaluator} setting, individual evaluators (Llama3-8B, Mistral-7B, Qwen2-7B, Qwen2-72B) select the best response from $\mathcal{M}$'s outputs, with and without applying \OURS{}'s graph denoising.
+Then, in the \textit{single evaluator} setting, individual evaluators (Llama3-8B, Mistral-7B, Qwen2-7B, Qwen2-72B) select the best response from \(\mathcal{M}\)’s outputs, with and without applying \OURS{}’s graph denoising.
+We additionally report results for three classical baselines in this setting: {Elo}~\cite{Jiang2023LLMBlenderEL}, {Bradley–Terry} (BTL)~\cite{Bradley1952RankAO,Lu2011LearningMM}, and {MergeSort}~\cite{Shyamasundar1996IntroductionTA}.
 Finally, in the \textit{multiple evaluators} setup, we combine three small evaluators (Llama3-8B, Qwen2-7B, Mistral-7B) to select responses from Qwen2-72B with \OURS{}.
-We also introduce a baseline, Multi-MV, which selects the response that receives the most votes from evaluators in pairwise comparisons.
+We additionally include four aggregation baselines: {Majority Voting}, {Weighted Majority Voting}, {PRD}~\cite{Li2023PRDPR}, {ChatEval}~\cite{Chan2023ChatEvalTB}, and SPA~\cite{kadekodiselective}.
 We present the results of \OURS{} and its variant (w/o denoising), which ensembles the preference graphs without the denoising step.

-\paragraph{Main results.} Table~\ref{table:ansselectionQwen} presents the results of the response selection task across five benchmarks. \OURS{} consistently outperforms baseline methods, including both single model evaluations (\textit{single model}) and direct response selection by individual models (\textit{single evaluator}).
-This demonstrates the strength of aggregating weak evaluators with \OURS{}, particularly when coupled with graph denoising, which enhances response quality by filtering out noise and biases.
-Furthermore, by combining preference graphs derived from smaller models (Llama3-8B, Mistral-7B, Qwen2-7B), \OURS{} outperforms a much larger evaluator (Qwen2-72B).
-This underscores the value of ensemble methods in mitigating the limitations of individual evaluators.